CASC4DE/ILT/README.md

 This program has been develped for internal usage in CASC4DE.
 There is no warranty whatsoever for this program to actually execute correctly what it is meant for.

+## dependencies
+This programs depends on the following external libraries, which should be installed

+- numpy: www.numpy.org
+- scipy: www.scipy.org
+- bokeh: bokeh.pydata.org
+- jinja2: jinja.pocoo.org
+- matplotlib: matplotlib.org

+It also includes here parts of other open-source softwares, namely

+- SPIKE: www.bitbucket.org/Delsuc/SPIKE
+- nnlsm:  J. Kim and H. Park, (2011)

 ## License
 This code is provided in a Free Open-Source form by CASC4DE: www.casc4de.eu